Musée Cantini: Building

-The building was then sold to Louis Joseph Chaudoin in 1801 and to Dieudonné Bernadac in 1816.
+The building was then sold to Louis Joseph Chaudoin in 1801, and to Dieudonné Bernadac in 1816.
 In 1888, it was acquired by Jules Cantini who bequeathed it to the City of Marseille in 1916, with the stipulation that it was to become a museum of decorative arts.
 The museum was opened in 1936.

-The Collection
+Collection

-The Musée Cantini has one of the largest public collections in France of the 1900-1960 period.
+The Musée Cantini has one of the largest public collections in France of the 1900–1980 period, along with a few earlier works such as the 1756 The Expeditionary Corps Embarks for Minorca at the Port of Marseille Under the Command of Marshal de Richelieu.
 A wide variety of artists is represented, including Charles Camoin, Raoul Dufy, Albert Gleizes, Henri Laurens, Wassily Kandinsky, František Kupka, Jean Hélion, Alberto Magnelli, Amédée Ozenfant, Max Ernst, André Masson, Simon Simon-Auguste, Jacques Thévenet, Victor Brauner, Joan Miró, Jean Arp.